 Tax advantages

-Since the business is not taxed separately, all profits and losses are reported on the owner’s tax return, and you may get tax breaks.
+Since the business is not treated separately, all gains and losses are reported on the owner’s tax return, and you may get a tax break.

 Disadvantages